defndaines/kiroku/pulitzer.md

 - [ ] 2013: Fredrik Logevall, _Embers of War: The Fall of an Empire and the Making of America’s Vietnam_
 - [ ] 2014: Alan Taylor, _The Internal Enemy: Slavery and War in Virginia, 1772-1832_
 - [ ] 2015: Elizabeth A. Fenn, _Encounters at the Heart of the World: A History of the Mandan People_
-- [ ] 2016: T. J. Stiles, _Custer's Trials: A Life on the Frontier of a New America_
+- [ ] 2016: T. J. Stiles, _Custer’s Trials: A Life on the Frontier of a New America_
 - [ ] 2017: Heather Ann Thompson, _Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy_
 - [ ] 2018: Jack E. Davis, _The Gulf: The Making of an American Sea_
 - [ ] 2019: David W. Blight, _Frederick Douglass: Prophet of Freedom_